Teso people: Afterlife

 According to oral tradition, the legendary Oduk was responsible for the Iteso practice of exhuming bodies from bushes after a number of years.
-The Iteso traditional religion holds that upon death, the body is separated from its spirit (eparait'), which leaves to live in the bush.
+The Iteso traditional religion holds that upon death, the body is separated from its spirit (eparait), which leaves to live in the bush.
 Ideally, the spirit will move further and further into the bush, but discontent spirits may return to bother the living, demanding offerings of food and drink.
 Exhuming the bodies after a few years is meant to 'cool' them, and make them more amenable to the living.
 Many Iteso are reluctant or even afraid to be buried in coffins, believing they cannot be 'cooled', and thereby suffocating the dead.

 Due to missionary influence, spirits of the dead have come to be associated with ajokin, small creatures of the bush, and both have come to be associated with the devil.

 Religion

-Prior to European missionary efforts, the Iteso believed in an omnipotent god called Akuj (God who leaves above), and a God of calamity called Edeke.
+Prior to European missionary efforts, the Iteso believed in an omnipotent god called Akuj, and a God of calamity called Edeke.

+The itesots followed the scripts and religious scribes that were gifted to Queen of Sheebah in Ethiopia by king Solomon.